A Graduate's Guide to Accountancy Jargon

 Business recovery experts are usually brought in when a troubled business can still be steered through its difficulties towards a revival and/or improvements.

-Insolvency experts, on the other hand, are brought in when the business is caught in a bad enough state that it has to wind up.
-It then falls upon the insolvency experts to help the proprietors through the liquidation process, by selling off marketable assets to pay creditors.
+Insolvency experts, on the other hand, are only brought in when the business is caught in a bad enough state that it has to wind up.
+It then falls upon the insolvency experts to help the proprietors through the liquidation process by selling off marketable assets to pay creditors.

-This is a mixed package of accounting and auditing services that are generally offered to major companies, as these bigger organisations tend to need additional services for the development of their business.
-It may also entail advisory/consultancy services where the provider will customise financial recommendations to suit the growth, goals, and the improvement of a specific company’s management systems.
+A mixed package of accounting and auditing services generally offered to major companies as they tend to need additional services for their development, it may also entail advisory or consultancy services where financial recommendations are customised to suit the growth, goals and improvement of a company’s management systems.